JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 The next app defense upgrade will require running multiple services.
 The current pipeline with running services using shell scripts and systemd is fine for a simple app, but I'd like to gravitate toward docker and k8s.
 The problem with docker and especially k8s is the additional memory requirement.

 Currently I have 512 MB of RAM for $4 a month.
-Me being a penny pincher, I might upgrade to $6 for 1 GB of RAM, but I'm reluctant to spent much more.
+Me being a penny pincher, I might upgrade to $6 for 1 GB of RAM, but I'm reluctant to spend much more.
 With only 1 GB of RAM, k8s will likely fail while trying to run other services.

 As for running on other platforms, services like AWS have more provenance, but have a much more complex cost structure and I don't want to run lots of infra in AWS for a long time due to fear of ballooning costs.
 Other platforms like fly.io just don't have enough learning upside and is seldom seen in the industry.
 Using docker-compose.yml has a smaller footprint than k8s, but is also infrequently used in the industry versus just running kubernetes.